YunruiQIU/PathClustering/README.md

 ==========
 Cluster the transition pathways according to their kinetics;

+## Acknowledgement
+I would like to express my sincere appreciation for Mingyi Xue's great help for the VAE architecture contributions.

 ## Markov State Model (MSM)
 MSM has power to elucidate the kinetic mechanism of complicated dynamical system.
 It converts the high-dimensional time sequence to transitions between few microstates.